North Yorkshire B&B named best in the world for third year running

 Yorkshire B&B named best in the world for third year running

-The owners of The Toulson Court pride themselves on offering ‘all the comforts of home, with a warm and friendly atmosphere’
+The owners of Toulson Court pride themselves on offering ‘all the comforts of home, with a warm and friendly atmosphere’

 A bed and breakfast in Scarborough has been named the best in the world for a third time in a row.

-The Toulson Court, which describes itself as being “tastefully decorated” to the “highest standards” has picked up a Travellers’ Choice Best of the Best Hotels 2023 from Tripadvisor in the B&B category.
+Toulson Court, which describes itself as being “tastefully decorated” to the “highest standards” has picked up a Travellers’ Choice Best of the Best Hotels 2023 from Tripadvisor in the B&B category.

 The accolade comes after the Yorkshire property received over 2,000 “excellent” reviews on the travel review site in the past year.
 According to Tripadvisor, guests have praised the B&B for “offering a warm welcome, excellent service and little extras – including the singing chef”.

-James and Angela Rusden, owners of The Toulson Court Bed and Breakfast, said: “We really were not expecting the amazing news to be crowned World’s Best B&B for the third year running.
+James and Angela Rusden, owners of Toulson Court, said: “We really were not expecting the amazing news to be crowned World’s Best B&B for the third year running.
 We are truly amazed and delighted to win this award again.
 It’s fantastic not only for us, but for the town of Scarborough and all its attractions.”

 Four of the top 10 B&B’s in Tripadvisor’s list are British.
 Making its debut on the global ranking in fourth place is Highcliffe House in Devon, Gloucester House in Weymouth, Dorset, at sixth, and Glencoe Guest House, in the Lake District, at 10th.